peterkhe1999/CheatSheet/OSCP/README.md

 .\PsLoggedon.exe \\files04
 ```

-**services** launched by the system itself run in the context of a **Service Account**, i.e., isolated applications can use a set of predefined service accounts, such as LocalSystem, LocalService, and NetworkService.
+**Services** launched by the system itself run in the context of a **Service Account**, i.e., isolated applications can use a set of predefined service accounts, such as LocalSystem, LocalService, and NetworkService.

 For more complex applications, a **domain user account** may be used to provide the needed context while still maintaining access to resources inside the domain.